mbert/kubeadm2ha/README.md

 - Add etcd-operator for use with applications running in the cluster.
 This is an add-on purely because I happen to need it.
 - Pre-fetch and transfer Kubernetes images.
 This is useful for systems without Internet access.

+## What the images setup does

+1. Pull all required images locally (hence you need to make sure to have docker installed on the host from which you run ansible).
+2. Export the images to tar files.
+3. Copy the tar files over to the target hosts.
+4. Import the images from the tar files on the target hosts.

 ## Examples

 To run one of the playbooks (e.g. to set up a cluster), run ansible like this:

 $ ansible-playbook -i <your-inventory-file>.inventory cluster-setup.yaml

+You might want to adapt the number of parallel processes to your number of hosts using the `-f' option.

 A sane sequence of playbooks for a complete setup would be: